sillsdev/DesktopAnalytics.net/ReadMe.md

 [Segment.IO](http://segment.io) provides a nice <i>server-oriented</i> library in [Analytics.net](https://github.com/segmentio/Analytics.NET).
 This project is just one little class that wraps that to provide some standard behavior needed by <i>desktop</i> applications:

 + Supplies guids for user ids, saves that in a Settings file
++ Looks up the machine's external IP address and sends that along
 + Set $Browser to the Operating System Version (e.g. "Windows 8").
 + Auto events
  + First launch ("Create" to fit MixPanel's expectation)